backdrop-ops/backdropcms.org/www/modules/contrib/tugboat/README.md

 on-the-fly sites with the push of a button.

-This module was originally built as a custom module for BackdropCMS.org where it is still used to allow people to demo a Backdrop site quickly and easily.
-This version has been re-written to use Tugboat's new API and to be more generic (removing some of the Backdrop-specific wording, etc.)
+This module was originally built as a custom module for BackdropCMS.org where it was used to allow people to demo a Backdrop site quickly and easily.
+It has been re-written to use Tugboat's new [API](https://api.tugboat.qa/) and to be more generic (removing some of the Backdrop-specific wording, etc.).

 To use this module, you'll need a Tugboat.qa account and a Git repository that will be used to create the preview sites.
 See the